Harvesting BAT-GUANO with NITRATES (Non-Imaging Transient Reconstruction And TEmporal Search): Detecting and localizing the faintest GRBs with a likelihood framework: Targeted GRB Search Pipeline

 To quickly find time bins of interest, each time bin is examined for excesses over the background for the total counts across all detectors and energy bins.
 To find the background expectation, at each time with 1 s steps in the search window a linear function is fit to the counts binned into 0.256 s bins using bins that are within 30 s, but are more than 10 s away from the fit time.
 The y-intercept of the linear function is placed at the fit time and each bin with counts more than 4 standard deviations away from the mean are removed from the fit, so that signal from a burst does not contaminate the background fit.
 The excess significance for each analysis time bin is calculated as a signal to noise ratio, SNR$^{\rm rates}$.
 For the Poisson distribution, as the number of expected counts, $\lambda$, becomes large the distribution approaches a Normal distribution with $\mu = \lambda$ and $\sigma^2 = \lambda$.
 The SNR is calculated using the background subtracted counts as the signal and $\sigma$ added in quadrature with the background fit error, $\sigma_{\rm bkg}$ as the noise.
 SNR$^{\rm rates}_i$ for time bin $i$ is then,

 where $N_{\rm bkg}$ is the expected number of background counts.
 Figure \ref{FullRatesSnrGRB180805B} shows SNR$^{\rm rates}$ for the 0.256 s duration time bins around GRB 180805B.

 Time bin seeds for the LLH analysis are picked by sorting the rates results for each signal test duration and finding any SNR$^{\rm rates}$ above a certain threshold.
 Then, any time bin of that duration that passes the threshold is kept as a time seed as long as its SNR$^{\rm rates}$ is at least 0.75 times the largest SNR$^{\rm rates}$ value found near it in time (within $\pm$2 times the duration size).
-The SNR$^{\rm rates}$ threshold is; 2 for any duration $> 0.256$ s, 2.25 for 0.256 s durations, and 2.5 for 0.128 s durations.
+The SNR$^{\rm rates}$ threshold is: 2 for any duration $> 0.256$ s, 2.25 for 0.256 s durations, and 2.5 for 0.128 s durations.
+These thresholds are very low for a prospective signal, but are able to cut $\approx$95\% of time bins with no signal.